brian14708/wh-briefings/statements-releases/2021-05/2021-05-19-president-joseph-r-biden-jr-to-award-the-medal-of-honor.md

 modified_time: 2021-05-19 14:09:36-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/19/president-joseph-r-biden-jr-to-award-the-medal-of-honor/
 published_time: 2021-05-19 14:09:35-04:00
-title: President Joseph R. Biden, Jr. to Award the Medal of Honor
+title: "President Joseph R. Biden, Jr. to Award the Medal of\_Honor"
 ---

 On May 21, 2021, President Joseph R. Biden, Jr., will award the Medal of